Linuxander/linuxander/README.md

 ### Hi, I'm Alexander!

 Coding is what I do for a living.
-Seeing external and internal customers benefit from my contributions is satisfying.
-Given the complexity of cloud technologies, my years of experience allow me to provide optimal solutions quickly, helping maintain the team's velocity.
+It is satisfying to see external and internal customers benefit from my contributions.
+Given the complexity of cloud technologies, my years of experience allow me to provide optimal solutions, while maintain the team's velocity.

 - 👔 I am on a mission to find a job opportunity with a company that values experience, continuous learning, and dedication.
 - 🚀 Every day I am refining my technical skills in either Web Development, RESTful API, CI/CD, or Infrastructure-as-Code.